timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

   (such as with bilateral stimulation in EMDR desensitization phases)
 - associating new, desired beliefs with the accessed, disturbing memory

-This memory reconsolidation process also lies at the root of how the Internal Family Systems (IFS) model of therapy works, as pointed out by neuroscientist Dr. Frank Anderson in "[Transcending Trauma](https://www.amazon.com/Transcending-Trauma-Healing-Complex-Internal/dp/B09BD7D6C7/):
+This memory reconsolidation process is also believed to lie at the root of how the Internal Family Systems (IFS) model of therapy works, as pointed out by neuroscientist Dr. Frank Anderson in "[Transcending Trauma](https://www.amazon.com/Transcending-Trauma-Healing-Complex-Internal/dp/B09BD7D6C7/):